CSCI-KNOX/CSCI-3753-PA0/README.md

 Once the process is complete, you can exit the Etcher application.

-## Step 2b: Using `?????` command (Advanced method, MacOS only)
+## Step 2b: Using `dd` command (Advanced method, Mac OS X example)

-> **NOTE: You can skip this step if you completed *Step 2: Using Etcher (Easy method)*** .
+> ** NOTE: **  You can skip this step if you completed: <br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`Step 2: Using Etcher (Easy method)`

-To use the `dd` command you will have to be on Linux and have root privileges.
+To use the `dd` command you will have to be in a terminal window and have root privileges.
 There are well written instructions on the pi website [here](https://www.raspberrypi.org/documentation/installation/installing-images/linux.md) or you can use the instructions below.
+In this example, we are looking at the raw disk devices available on the system before and after the SD card is added.
 The SD card shows up as a devices rdisk2 and rdisk2s1.
+We are interested in the rdisk2.

 ```text
 someones-MacBook-Pro:~ David$ ls /dev | grep rdisk